ben-arnao/StoRM/README.md

 # Other notes/features

 -The tuner keep tracks of which parameters are in use by building a dummy model prior to hashing the configuration.
 When building the model, parameters the model building function actually draws from are flagged as active.
 For example, if we have a parameter to determine number of layers to use, if the number of layers is set to 1, parameters only applicable to layer 2+ wil not be included in the hash.
 This allows us to ensure we never test configurations that are virtually identical.
 Since testing a configuration is expensive, i believe the upfront cost of building a blank model is far less than by chance testing the same configuration twice.
+-Tests coming shortly to provide comparisons between this tuner and random search